Distributed Charging Coordination of Electric Trucks with Limited Charging Resources: Simulation Studies

 \subsection{Strategy Comparison and Evaluation}

 We first compute the optimal charging strategy for individual trucks in an offline manner under the assumption of unlimited charging facilities at stations.
 Subsequently, we apply the proposed charging scheduling approach to each truck.
-Upon arriving at a ramp, each truck solves the problem (\ref{eq:cost}) in real-time, leveraging the anticipated waiting time provided by the charging station, while the waiting times at later stations are set to be $12$ minutes.
+Upon arriving at a ramp, each truck solves the problem (\ref{eq:cost}) in real-time, leveraging the anticipated waiting time provided by the charging station.
 Then it updates its charging plan at current and future charging stations and applies that only at the current station.
 Trucks' real waiting times in their entire trips using the two charging strategies are then evaluated.
+On average, the computation for an individual truck at one ramp takes $0.1034$ seconds on a laptop with an Intel Core$^{\text{TM}}$ i7-8665U CPU operating at 1.90GHz with 4 cores and 8 logical processors.
+The waiting times at future stations are decided through trial and error, and $12$ minutes lead to the best overall performance in our tests.

 Fig.~\ref{Fig.5} illustrates the real waiting times of individual trucks following the charging strategies computed offline and at every ramp.
 For clarity, we sort truck indices according to their waiting times in the two methods while omitting trucks without waiting.
 As illustrated in Fig.~\ref{Fig.5}, the offline charging strategy causes $22.67$ hours of waiting time in total for $48$ trucks.
 The proposed approach reduces this waiting time to $14.30$ hours, saving approximately $37\%$ of time for trucks, at the expense of a little communication between trucks and the charging stations they approach.